Michel Dancoisne-Martineau

 Michel Dancoisne-Martineau (born 5 December 1965, Voyennes) is the director of the French domains of Saint Helena.
 Since October 1990, he has been Honorary French Consul on the island.

 Career

 Born in Voyennes, France, Michel Dancoisne went to a high school in Amiens and attended a university in Besançon.
 After failing his university studies, he went back to Picardie.
-After reading a biography of Lord Byron, he contacted the author, Gilles Martineau, the previous French consul of Saint Helena.
+After reading a biography of Lord Byron, he contacted the author, Gilbert Martineau, the previous French consul of Saint Helena.
 The latter having no children adopted him.
 Dancoisne-Martineau followed him to Saint Helena.

 Since 1987, Dancoisne-Martineau has been the manager of the three properties owned by the French Government on Saint Helena.
 Among other projects, he completed the restoration of Longwood Gardens to its 1821 state, using original documents from the Saint Helena archives to collect the original furniture.